Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Vladimir Bazhanov for collaboration at the early stage of the present work \cite{talks,BT08,BT05}, and Sergey Khoroshkin for correspondence and allowing him to refer their unpublished results \cite{Bp}, which the author learned from Bazhanov through collaboration.
 He also thanks Vladimir Kazakov and especially Anton Zabrodin for a discussion on the generalization of the co-derivative for the rational models to the trigonometric ones, Takuya Matsumoto and Hiroyuki Yamane for correspondence, Tomasz {\L}ukowski for a discussion on a related topic for the rational case and Matthias Staudacher for encouraging him to publish the content of our talks \cite{talks}.
 The work of the author is supported by SFB647 ``Space-Time-Matter''.
-A part of this work was done when he was at (or visited) Max-Planck-Institut f\"{u}r Gravitationsphysik, Albert-Einstein-Institut; Ecole Normale Superieure, LPT; Osaka City University Advanced Mathematical Institute; Okayama Institute for Quantum Physics; and Department of Theoretical Physics, RSPE, Australian National University. \\ \\ {\bf Note added for arXiv:1205.1471v2} \\ In this version, we made some revisions to the version 1 (arXiv:1205.1471v1) of our paper.
+A part of this work was done when he was at (or visited) Max-Planck-Institut f\"{u}r Gravitationsphysik, Albert-Einstein-Institut; Ecole Normale Superieure, LPT; Osaka City University Advanced Mathematical Institute; Okayama Institute for Quantum Physics; Department of Theoretical Physics, RSPE, Australian National University; and Department of Mathematics and Statistics, The University of Melbourne \footnote{He is supported by the Australian Research Council at ANU and The University of Melbourne.}. \\ \\ {\bf Note added for arXiv:1205.1471v2} \\ In this version, we made some revisions to the version 1 (arXiv:1205.1471v1) of our paper.
 The revisions are mainly devoted to corrections of misprints and additions of details.
 Although the q-oscillator representations of the Borel subalgebra ${\mathcal B}_{+}$ for the Q-operators can not be straightforwardly extended to the whole algebra $U_{q}(\hat{gl}(M|N))$, they still can be extended to those of the contracted algebra of $U_{q}(\hat{gl}(M|N))$.
 In version 1, we exemplified this by considering contracted commutation relations \eqref{ef-cont} and a part of the intertwining relations (that accompany the co-product and the opposite co-product) for the generators $f_{i}$, which come from the other side of the Borel subalgebra ${\mathcal B}_{-}$ (after the renormalization), in addition to the generators of ${\mathcal B}_{+}$.
 In this version, we made these more precise by adding some details.
 The fact that Serre-type relations for oscillator representations for the Q-operators can be simpler than the original ones was pointed out first by \cite{BHK02} for ${\mathcal B}_{+}$ of $U_{q}(\hat{sl}(3))$ .
 However, a systematic study on this (for $U_{q}(\hat{gl}(M|N;I))$) was missing in the literatures.
 After version 1 of our paper appeared in May 2012, we received a note from Alessandro Torrielli in November 2012.
 He discussed an algebra (the co-product, Serre-type relations, etc.) related to L-operators for the Q-operators associated with Yangian $Y(sl(2))$.
-However, it is not very clear at the moment how (or if) his result is related to our's.
+However, it is not very clear at the moment how (or if) his result is related to our's. \\ {\bf Note added for arXiv:1205.1471v3} \\ We improved presentation of the manuscript based on a referee's report.
+We did not add essentially new material to this version.
+Then, the revised manuscript was published at http://dx.doi.org/10.1016/j.nuclphysb.2014.06.017.
+In addition, we have made the following corrections to the published version: $\lambda_{k} + N-M-k \Rightarrow \lambda_{k} + N+M-k $ in (4.12), $-d_{k} \Rightarrow -d_{k} -2(N-M+(-1)^{p(k)})$ in (4.19), $x \to zq^{2(M-N)} \Rightarrow x \to xq^{2(M-N)}$ in the footnote 31. \\